Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

-\end{proposition} \begin{proof} As mentioned above, let $\omega_n(\Lambda_n)$ be the state at the end of the adaptive strategy with $n$ channel uses where the $n$ black-box channels are given by $\Lambda_n$.
-As specified above, given an $\omega_n$, the channel discrimination problem then reduces to the state-discrimination problem $\omega_n(\S_n)$ vs. $\omega_n(\T_n)$ with associated error exponent
+\end{proposition} \begin{proof} As mentioned above, we write $\omega_n(\Lambda_n)$ for the state at the end of an adaptive strategy $ω_n$ with $n$ channel uses, when the $n$ black-box channels are given by $\Lambda_n$.
+With \autoref{lem:upper_bound_individual_mmt} we get: